MohamedUmar083/Day-7/README.md

 This Repo Contains Day-7 Problems solved using Map,Filter and Reduce methods for the following Questions

 1) Solving problems using array functions on rest countries data (https://restcountries.com/v3.1/all).
-    a) Get all the countries from Asia continent /region using Filter function
+    1) Get all the countries from Asia continent /region using Filter function
-    b) Get all the countries with a population of less than 2 lakhs using Filter function
+    2) Get all the countries with a population of less than 2 lakhs using Filter function
-    c) Print the following details name, capital, flag, using forEach function
+    3) Print the following details name, capital, flag, using forEach function
-    d) Print the total population of countries using reduce function
+    4) Print the total population of countries using reduce function
-    e) Print the country that uses US dollars as currency.
+    5) Print the country that uses US dollars as currency.